cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 The extension must be present and set in the required capabilities of a group when supporting clients with expandable paths.
-It further defines ways scalable clients may upgrade to a full client.
+It further defines ways passive clients may upgrade to a full client.

 - `no_upgrade` does not allow expandable clients to update to full MLS.
 - `resync_upgrade` allows clients to upgrade to full MLS by using an external commit.